 To read the encrypted data from the file, you would create

-and Cipher
+FileInputStream and Cipher objects,

-object for decryption with
+initialize the Cipher object for decryption with

 the appropriate key, and create a CipherInputStream

-object from the FileInputStream
+object from the FileInputStream and Cipher

 objects.
 The read method of CipherInputStream